pj-nz/talent-infrastructure-module/README.md

 Pull requests are welcome.

 1. Fork the repo.
 2. Create your feature branch (`git checkout -b fix/reduce-onboarding-friction`).
 3. Ensure you pass the "No Jerks" integration test.
 4. Commit your changes.

----
-*Maintained with ❤️ and caffeine by the SRE (Site Reliability Engineering) Team.*
+Maintained with ❤️ and caffeine by the SRE (Site Reliability Engineering) Team.